C H U R C H R E F O R M S E R I E S

-For example, Jesus, who was Mary‘s firstborn male son and was looking after her upon Joseph’s death, asked his disciple John to take care of her when he was dying on the cross.
+For example, Jesus, who was Mary‘s firstborn male son and was taking care of her after Joseph’s death, asked his disciple John to look after her when He was dying on the cross.

 “When Jesus saw his mother and the disciple whom he loved standing nearby, he said to his mother, ‘Woman, behold, your son!’
 Then he said to the disciple, “Behold, your mother!”
 And from that hour the disciple took her to his own home.”
 John 19:26,27

 2) When the Apostle Paul mentioned Children in Ephesians 6:1-3, he did not mean little kids only.
 The root of the Greek word for Children is Tikto which means to “produce,” as from a seed.
 Whether one is a kid or an adult, one is still the child or “product” of one’s parents.